arturbac/fixed_math/README.md

 ## installation

-this library is header only except tableraized trigonometric functions.
+this library is header only except tabelarized trigonometric functions.
 So If you can use precise trigonometric functions You don't have to build anything.
-Just add fixed_lib/include to include path and #include fixed_math.hpp.
+Just add fixed_lib/include to include path and #include <fixedmath/fixed_math.hpp>.
 If you want additional inprecise aproxymated functions compile project like any other ordinary CMake project.
 At this point it doesn't have any tuning parameters for CMake.

 ## usage
 fixed_t is typename of fixed point arithmetic type with common operators like, +, -, * ..

-### Example
+### example

 ```C++
 #include <fixedmath/fixed_math.hpp>